 That wasn’t the end of my issues though.
-The hardware I picked out to replace the old wood pulls wouldn’t fit into the holes.
+The hardware I picked out to replace the old wood pulls wouldn’t fit down into the holes.
 The drawer pulls were the right width for the holes but the screw part of the pull is made to set down into the hole.
 All I really had to do was drill the original holes a tad bigger.
 Easy fix.

 How To Layer and Distress Latex Paint

-Once the paint on the whole chest was distressed it needed waxing.
-The sander took off the paint sheen and made the paint look dull.
+I distressed the paint on the entire chest and the sander took off the paint sheen and made the paint look dull.
 I used Howard’s Wax in Neutral (clear) and rubbed it on the paint to renew the sheen.

 Find Howard's Wax and my favorite tools and supplies used in this makeover on the Petticoat Junktion Amazon page here.

 Did I accomplish my goal of recreating the inspiration look?
 Pretty close.
 What do you guys think of the project?
 Did you watch the video?
 Did you notice how I rocked the sander on the edges to reveal the white paint?
 I also pressed down hard with the edge of the sander on the flat places to remove the fuchsia color.
 As always thanks for being here, Kathy